emblyne/nightreign/README.md

 # nightreign
-Personal Companion for Elden Ring: Nightreign
+## Personal Companion for Elden Ring: Nightreign

-- Expedition Selection:
+### <ins>Expedition Selection</ins>

+All current expeditions are available to select, including the rotating Everdark Soveriegns.

-Shows primary weaknesses, effective options, and ineffective options against the Nightlord.
+Shows primary weaknesses, effective and ineffective damage types, and ailment resistance data for each Nightlord.

-- Expedition Timer:

-Shows current run time and status.

-- Boss Checklist:
+### <ins>Expedition Timer</ins>

+Shows remaining time in each stage of the Night closure process, which accounts for the variable time in the Night 2 Boss Fight.

+### <ins>Boss Checklist</ins>

-Shows checklist to allow for 100% completion.
+Shows checklist are available bosses to allow for 100% completion tracking.

-- Version History:
+### <ins>Version History</ins>

 1.0 Base Functions

-- Upcoming Features:
+### <ins>Upcoming Features</ins>

 Remembrance Progress that persists upon reload via localStorage